Pandora: Documentation en: Services

-- Auto: implying the 'critical' threshold for the service to be '1' and the 'warning' threshold to be '0.5'.
-It is also assumed that you will automatically assign weights of '0' for the 'OK' status, '0.5' for 'warning' and '1' for 'critical' each time you create an element for this service.
+- Auto: Given that the 'critical' threshold for the service is '1' and the 'warning' threshold is '0.5'.
+It is also assumed that every time an element is created for this service, weights of '0' for the 'OK' status, '0.5' for 'warning' and '1' for 'critical' will be automatically assigned.

-- Warning: weight threshold for declaring service in warning status.
-This field is disabled when the automatic mode is selected and has the default value of '0.5'.
+- Warning: Weight threshold for declaring service in warning status.
+This field is disabled when the auto mode is selected and has default value '0.5'.
 Not visible when the simple mode is selected.

-- Agent to store Data: the service stores the data in special data modules (specifically the prediction modules) and it is necessary to enter an agent to be the container of these modules, as well as the alarms that have to be configured in this form.
-Note Please note that the interval in which all service module calculations will be performed depends on the agent interval configured as a container.
+- Agent to store data: The service stores the data in special data modules (particularly prediction modules) and it is necessary to enter an agent to be the container of these modules, as well as the alarms that have to be configured in this form.
+Note: Please bear in mind that the interval where all service module calculations will be performed depends on the agent interval configured as a container.

-- Quiet: It activates the silent mode of the service, it will not generate alerts or events
+- Quiet: It activates the service silent mode, it will not generate alerts or events.

-- Cascade Protection: Activates cascade protection over the elements of the service.
-These will not generate alerts or events if they belong to a service (or subservice) in critical condition.
+- Cascade Protection: It enables cascade protection over service elements.
+These will not generate alerts or events if they belong to a service (or sub-service) in critical state.

-- Favourite: Token to turn the new service into favourite.
+- Favorite: Token to turn the new service into favorite.
 If it is activated, a direct link will be provided in the lateral menu.

-- Calculate continuous SLA for this service: Activates the creation of SLA and SLA value modules for the current service.
+- Calculate continuous SLA for this service: It activates the creation of SLA and SLA value modules for the current service.
 If disabled, dynamically calculated SLA information is not available, and SLA compliance alerts for this service do not work.
-It is used for cases where the number of services needed is so high that it can affect performance.If this option is disabled, once the service has been created, the data history of these modules will be deleted and information will be lost.
+It is used for cases where the number of services needed is so high that it may affect performance.If this option is disabled, once the service has been created, the data history of these modules will be deleted and information will be lost.

-- SLA Interval: The time range for performing the SLA constraint's calculation.
+- SLA Interval: The time range for performing SLA calculation.
 The default value is '1 month'.

-- SLA Limit: OK status threshold of the service considered an SLA as positive for the period of time you have set in the previous field.
+- SLA Limit: OK status threshold of the service considered a positive SLA for the time period you have set in the previous field.

-- Critical Service alert: alert template that the service will use to issue the alert when the service goes into critical status.
+- Critical Service alert: Alert template used by the service to issue the alert when the service goes into critical status.